 When we travel it’s nice to put English on the shelf for awhile and try to learn a new language… or at least the most important phrases – ‘please,’ ‘thank-you,’ and, of course, ‘cheers!’
-Here’s a handy list for how to say “Cheers” in different languages!
+But do you know how to say “Cheers” in Spanish?
+Here’s a handy list of how to say “Cheers” in different languages!

 The Origins of Toasting Drinks